pip-services/pip-services-docs/content/en/node/azure/containers/commandable_azure_function.md

 ---
 type: docs
-title: "CommandableAzureFunction"
+title: "contains classes that act as containers to instantiate and run components"
 linkTitle: "CommandableAzureFunction"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-azure-nodex"
 description: >
-    Abstract Azure Function that acts as a container to instantiate and run components and expose them via an external entry point.
+    Abstract Azure Function function that acts as a container to instantiate and run components and expose them via an external entry point.
 ---

 **Extends**: [AzureFunction](../azure_function)

 ### Description
+The CommandableAzureFunction allows you to create an abstract Azure Function function that acts as a container to instantiate and run components and expose them via an external entry point.

 Important points